 Initially, investigators adamantly asserted the motives for the shooting were unclear.
-Federal law enforcement agents took over the investigation within a few days; at that point, "self-radicalization" and "ISIS sympathizing" officially entered media reports.
+Federal law enforcement agents took over the investigation within a few days, and at that point mentions of "self-radicalization" and "ISIS sympathizing" officially entered media reports.

 What's more, on 16 December 2015 The Hill reported that initial claims one of the shooters publicly supported "jihad" on Facebook had been inaccurate: